toa-io/toa/runtime/cli/readme.md

 $ toa replay --title "should add numbers"
 ```

-If path is a context directory (containing `context.toa.yaml` file), samples for components within
+If a path is a context directory (containing `context.toa.yaml` file), samples for components within
 the context will be found and replayed sequentially.

-## Exporting

 ### export manifest